muharremyalman/muharremyalman/README.md

 ## Education Status

 I'm a student of Management Information Systems.
-I will graduate in July 2021 from [Bilecik Şeyh Edebali Üniversitesi](http://www.bilecik.edu.tr/)
+I will graduate in August 2021 from [Bilecik Şeyh Edebali Üniversitesi](http://www.bilecik.edu.tr/)

-## I'm Currently Working On

-I am working on E-commerce project, Social Responsibility project for women and entrepreneurship project

 ## The Technologies I Work For
   - Angular